matejbizjak/kumuluzee-nats/jetstream/README.md

 For injecting a JetStream context, the KumuluzEE NATS JetStream provides the `@JetStreamProducer` annotation, which will inject the producer reference.
-We have to use it in conjunction with the `@Inject` annotation, as shown on the example below.
+We have to use it in conjunction with the `@Inject` annotation, as shown in the example below.

 ```java
 @Inject